Just a 20-minute drive from downtown Ottawa is a quiet forest oasis known as Nordik Spa Nature.

 - Several Treatment rooms

-Day passes start at $65 and includes access to the saunas, baths and relaxation areas.
+Day passes start at $65 and include access to the saunas, baths and relaxation areas.

 There are food packages, wine and cheese packages, massage packages and extra sauna and bath experiences.